Lev Termen – inventor of thereminovox

 After 1947 Termen was allowed to leave the lab and was given a bonus and an apartment.
 However, all the foreign scientists and composers who were interested in him were told by the Soviet government that he had died!
 Only after 1960 Termen was allowed to write letters to people!

 In 1948 his wife Maria Gushchina gave birth to two daughters – Natalia and Elena Theremin.

-From 1964 to 1967, Theremin worked in the laboratory of the Moscow Conservatory.
-According to some reports, during this period Theremin worked “volunteer” for free.
+From 1964 to 1967, he worked in the laboratory of the Moscow Conservatory.
+According to some reports, during that period Lev worked for free.

 In 1991, together with his daughter Natalia Theremin and his granddaughter Olga Theremin, Lev visited the United States at the invitation of Stanford University and, among other things, met with Clara Rockmore.

 In March 1991, aged 95, he joined the Communist Party.
 When he was asked why he joined the party Lev replied: “I have promised Lenin.”